Plans within plans: master projects and subprojects

 An alternative to consolidating projects is to create a workspace that contains individual project files, each open in its own window.
 Use a workspace if you work with the same project files frequently and don't want to consolidate them into one big project.

-To create a workspace, open the project files, and then on the File menu, click Save Workspace.
+To create a workspace, select or open the project files, and then click the File tab.
+Click Save Workspace.